grommunio/grommunio-documentation/admin/manual_core.rst

 The certificate's key must be passwordless as interactive prompting is not implemented.

+If you plan on using multiple subdomains for your deployment, e.g.
+``meet.example.net`` for *grommunio-meet* and ``mail.example.net`` for
-A certificate with a *subjectAltName* (SAN) field, or even a wildcard certificate may be desirable for the domain, if you plan on using multiple subdomains, e.g. ``meet.example.net`` for *grommunio-meet*.
+*grommunio-web*, the generation a certificate with a *subjectAltName* (SAN) field, or even a wildcard certificate, may be desirable over individual certificates.
+Not all network protocols have something like Server Name Indication (SNI), and even fewer system services support multiple individual certificates even if they serve multiple IP addresses.

-Autodiscover clients, as part of their setup attempts, try to resolve and use ``autodiscover.example.net``.
-Having a SAN for this subdomain is however not strictly necessary; we can report that Autodiscover also works without this domain.
+Autodiscover clients, as part of their routine, attempt to resolve and use ``autodiscover.example.net`` in addition to ``example.net``.
+Because it tries multiple names, a SAN entry for the ``autodiscover.`` subdomain is not strictly necessary.
 See `MS-OXDISCO §3.1.5
 <https://docs.microsoft.com/en-us/openspecs/exchange_server_protocols/ms-oxdisco/d56ae3c6-bf29-4712-b274-2e4cc5fdaa64>`_
 about all the ways.